STREPP: Supporting Translation of Research & Evidence based intervention into Policy & Practice

 uPART

-A dedicated cohort generating robust evidence on pediatric and adolescent HIV treatment.
-UPART focuses on designing, testing, and refining interventions in real-world clinical settings, so that health facilities across Uganda—and ultimately Africa can deliver evidence informed, effective, scalable pediatric ART programs.
+A dedicated observational paediatric HIV cohort generating robust evidence on pediatric and adolescent HIV treatment.
+UPART uses existing facility-level electronic medical records in real world settings, to inform evidence based implementation, so that health facilities across Uganda—and ultimately Africa can deliver effective, scalable pediatric ART programs.

 PAHLCA

-PAHLCA unites Ministry of Health teams from over 30 African countries.
-Participants share peer best practices, address policy barriers, and learn hands-on how to integrate evidence-based HIV care into national programs—all through collective knowledge exchange and implementation science frameworks.
+PAHLCA brings together Ministry of Health teams from over 30 African countries, who lead the implementation of paediatric and adolescent HIV programs.
+Participants share best practices to foster learning, innovation and to address policy and Implementation barriers.
+Through implementation science capacity building, participants learn hands-on, how to integrate evidence-based HIV care into national programs.

 IPHASA